IceHe/lib/mac/setup-guide.md

     brew link --overwrite graphviz
     ```

-    NOTE : This could fix issues if you have installed GraphViz as `.dmg` package.
+    NOTE : This could fix issues if you have installed GraphViz as `.dmg` package

+    You can specify the environment variable `GRAPHVIZ_DOT` to set the exact location of the GraphViz executable

     By default, the dot executable is expected :

     - Firstly in : `/usr/local/bin/dot`
     - Then in : `/usr/bin/dot`

-    You can also specify the environment variable `GRAPHVIZ_DOT` to set the exact location of the GraphViz executable.

 ### Optional